o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-actions.md

 {{< preview-migrated >}}

-You can use the **Actions** properties to trigger a particular event when one of the listed actions occur\.
-Type a string for one of the actions\.
-When the listed action occurs \(for example, when a game player starts to pause on the element\), the listed string is sent as an action\.
+You can use the **Actions** properties to trigger a particular event when one of the listed actions occur.
+Type a string for one of the actions.
+When the listed action occurs (for example, when a game player starts to pause on the element), the listed string is sent as an action.

 You can enter strings for the following actions:
 + **Hover start**